-Minor subdivision plat-A minor split of existing parcels and/or lands as specifically identified in section 90-99 G. 162.H and approved by the building commissioner.
+Minor subdivision plat-A minor split of existing parcels and/or lands as specifically identified in section 90-99 G. 162.H and approved by the building commissioner town manager or designee.

 Mobile billboard advertising - Any vehicle, or wheeled conveyance which carries, conveys, pulls, or transports any sign or billboard for the primary purpose of advertising.